Being professional is important, the words you choose and the way you convey them create an impression of you.

 “I received your email today, thank you for those attachments.
 They certainly give me a visual element to add to the written materials, and I can wrap my mind around all of it that way.”

-“I feel like I dropped the ball on this, but you came in and picked up where I didn’t get it done.
+“I feel like I dropped the ball on this and had some trouble understanding the details, but you came in and picked up where I didn’t get it done.
 I didn’t have these pieces of information, and I am very appreciative that you provided them.”

 “I am going to save so much time and reduce the risk of mistakes with what you have shown me.
 I wouldn’t have figured it out on my own, but I know now what I was lacking and doing incorrectly.
 Thank you for the learning opportunity and for being so patient as we worked through it.”